mrd0ll4r/cdc-algorithm-tester/README.md

   We extend the invocation of this algorithm with functionality to use the top `n` most frequent pairs, as well as to skip the `k` most frequent and use the `n` next ones afterwards.
 - Minimal Incremental Interval (MII)
 - Parity Check of Interval (PCI), including an optimized version that calculates a running popcount, instead of re-calculating the popcount of the window for each byte.
+- Gearhash (Gear)
+- 64-bit Gear (Gear64), with optional SIMD implementation, implemented in this repository (see [src/gear.rs](src/gear.rs)).
+  This uses the [gearhash](https://crates.io/crates/gearhash) crate.
+  In contrast to the algorithm described in the DDelta paper, this version uses a 64-bit internal hash (and 64-bit table entries).
+  This implementation is optionally SIMD-accelerated on CPUs supporting SSE4.2 or AVX2, controlled via a flag.

 ## License